-Foster parents provide children with temporary, safe, and stable housing – for a matter of days or even years – until they can be reunited with their families.
+Thinking about becoming a foster parent ?
+At it's core the concept of foster care is to provide children with temporary, safe, and stable housing – for a matter of days or even years – until they can be reunited with their families.

 The first step is deciding whether you truly want to foster a child.
 This is no small decision.
 You need to take stock of your parenting skills and limitations.
-Some questions to ask yourself include: Do you have a strong support system of family and friends?
-Are you a patient person?
-Are you willing to have social workers in your home, possibly monthly or weekly?
-Have you talked to other foster parents and evaluated your desire to parent honestly?
+Some questions to ask yourself include:

 Filling out the application can be time consuming.
 You often need to include your personal and medical history; provide personal and professional references; and indicate the age and type of child (race, gender, language, special needs) you will accept.

 While state and local laws determine the criteria for who may become a foster parent, most states require foster parents to be over 21, have a regular source of income, and have no felony convictions.
 Again, your county will have the full list of criteria.
 Los Angeles County, for instance, allows a wide swath of the population to become foster parents: